 Art.
-18 § 3 of the Liechtenstein Act on Aviation (AA)33 govern the process of acceptance of foreign licences.
+18 § 3 of the Liechtenstein Act on Aviation (AA) governs the process of acceptance of foreign licences.
 In this context, discrimination due to nationality is explicitly excluded.

-The Liechtenstein Act on Employment of Public Officials (AEGS) 34 regulates protection against dismissal in reference to AEWM35 and AEPD (Art.
+The Liechtenstein Act on Employment of Public Officials (AEGS) regulates protection against dismissal in reference to the AEWM and the AEPD (Art.
 22 § 3).

-The Liechtenstein Act on Information and Consultation of Employees in Business Enterprises (AIC)36 states in Art.
+The Liechtenstein Act on Information and Consultation of Employees in Business Enterprises (AIC) states in Art.
 10 that employees are not allowed to be treated less favourably due to their involvement in an organisation for workers' representation.